opensha/opensha.github.io/Applications.md

 OpenSHA desktop applications are available [at the opensha-apps release page HERE](https://github.com/opensha/opensha-apps/releases).
-The applications are all written in Java and are bundled as JAR files.
-To run them, you need to have a 64-bit version of Java installed, 8 (AKA 1.8) or higher.

 Please use the following citation when publishing results generated using OpenSHA: